LunarWatcher/img-paste.vim/README.md

 ## Pattern of file name/path

 - g:mdip_imgfile supports pattern in [strftime](https://strftime.org/)
-- can use "/" in the pattern. "/" will auto create sub directory.
+- can use "/" in the pattern. "/" will auto create sub directories.
 - use "%R" for a 6-char random string.

 ## Installation & Configuration